barryclark/jekyll-now/about.md

 ### Introduction

-First and foremost I am a programmer and an engineer at heart, even when I am not working I keep writing code, it is my idea of having a good time.
-Since I can remember I have been obsessed with building stuff, taking a blank sheet creating something useful from it.
-Coming from a farming family I understand the value of hard labor and doing things by your hand, it gives me a sense of fulfillment, there is freedom in doing things yourself and getting your hands dirty.
-Machine learning is my current passion and I strongly believe it will be a game-changer for the next generation of products, and I want to be in the front seat when it happens.
-I am also an avid gamer and a book warm, therefore you would also find a whole bunch of blogs on the those topics as well.
+First and foremost, I am an engineer, love building things.
+I currently happen to be working as a Machine Learning Engineer as it's awesome and I am good at it, but even when not working you could find me writing code, tweaking a circuit board, or building a city in a video game.
+I also read a lot of books and ride a motorcycle which I love talking about to anyone who would listen.

+I come from a farming family and therefore believe in getting your hands dirty to achieve anything.
+It’s very important to do it yourself to be able to learn anything and that is one of my objectives through this website, both for its reader and myself.

+I hope the content you find here is not a mere passive read but an active effort that prompts you to try it yourself or allows you to think deeper about topics.
+I have always found that engineers are some of the most helpful and resourceful individuals.

+As the famous quote goes, <I>"standing on the shoulders of giants,"</I> engineers build upon the work of those who came before them to make remarkable advancements in their fields.

 ---------------------------------